 Having thus left the café, I don't know what Sasaki and Fujiwara talked about.
-And I didn't want to know.
-Not then.

 CHAPTER 3

 Monday.
 Morning.

 After I spent the whole of Sunday relaxing, both my feet felt light.

 As we began to approach the middle of April, I'd managed not to accidentally head for the freshman classrooms, and as I sat promptly down in my designated seat, I faced the black-haired figure behind me and addressed her.